The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

 \subsection{Secrecy Capacity for the WTC with Parallel Sources}

 We now study the secrecy capacity for the model depicted in Fig.~\ref{fig:model_parallel}.
-The outer bound for this model is found in Theorem~\ref{theo-OB}, whereas the inner bound can be derived from Theorem~\ref{theo-KG} by taking the set of variables~\eqref{eq:parallel_var} and restricting the input probability distributions to the form~\eqref{eq:ex_key_pmf}.
+The upper bound for this model is found in Theorem~\ref{theo-OB}, whereas the lower bound can be derived from Theorem~\ref{theo-KG} by taking the set of variables~\eqref{eq:parallel_var} and restricting the input probability distributions to the form~\eqref{eq:ex_key_pmf}.
 Then, the achievable secrecy rate $R_{KG_1}$~\eqref{eq:KG_region1_rate} is given by

 and $R_{KG_2}$~\eqref{eq:KG_region2_rate} by

 This bound is tight in some special cases.